Aircraft & UAVs

 Mission suite

-IAI/ELTA AESA radar, electro-optical sensors, SIGINT equipment, C4I systems, and AI-assisted data processing
+IAI/ELTA AESA radar, SAR/GMTI ground-surveillance radar, electro-optical sensors, SIGINT equipment, communications, C4I systems, and AI-assisted Multi-INT data fusion

 Operator